nvmwill/nexmo-developer/_documentation/en/video/guides/encryption.md

 * Set `exp` to the expiration time for the token.
 For security, we recommend that you use an expiration time close to the token creation time (for example, 3 minutes after creation) and that you create a new token for each REST API call.
 The maximum allowed expiration time range is 5 minutes.
 * Set `jti` to a unique identifier for the JWT.
 This is optional.
 See the [JSON web token spec](https://tools.ietf.org/html/rfc7519#section-4.1.7) for details.

-Use your project API secret as the JWT secret key and sign this with the HMAC-SHA256 encryption algorithm.
-(Your API secret is provided to you in your [Video API account](https://identity.nexmo.com/login?icid=nexmocustomer_api-developer-adp_nexmodashbdsigin_nav) on the Project page.)
+Use your project private key as the JWT secret key and sign this with the HMAC-SHA256 encryption algorithm.
+(Your private key is provided to you on your [Video API account](https://identity.nexmo.com/login?icid=nexmocustomer_api-developer-adp_nexmodashbdsigin_nav) on the Project page.)
 For example, the following Python code creates a token that can be used in a REST API call:

 ```python
 import jwt # See https://pypi.python.org/pypi/PyJWT